cass-kul/cass-kul.github.io/_exercises/4-dynamic-memory.md

 our solution to work with other data structures.

 ## Generalize to all data structures: the heap
-In the RISC-V memory layout, illustrated below, the `.data` segment is used to store statically allocated data (such as C arrays or constants) while the `heap` segment holds dynamically allocated data structures like lists, trees, etc.
+In the RISC-V memory layout, illustrated below, the `.data` section is used to store statically allocated data (such as C arrays or constants) while the `heap` segment holds dynamically allocated data structures like lists, trees, etc.